 - Important Campus Resource Videos section – Six categories of videos sharing information about relevant campus resources for new students.
 This takes the place of in-person components such as Info Sessions and Tabling Fairs.

-- Navigating Mason During COVID-19 section – Serve as a hub for information and resources to help students navigate Mason while living through the impacts of the COVID-19 pandemic
+- Helpful COVID-19 Info & Protocol section – Serve as a hub for information and resources to help students navigate Mason while living through the impacts of the COVID-19 pandemic

 - Most Visited New Student Websites section – One-stop-shop of all Mason webpages frequently visited by new students, curated by current students